Truust provides a powerful API and other tools you need to accept payments, as well as pay sellers and service providers.

 Order Lifecycle

 Every order follows a standard life-cycle.
 You need to check it and understand how this life-cycle will fit into your platform.
-Order statuses can help you locate where your money is in the order lifecycle.
+Order statuses can help you locate where your money is in the order lifecycle.1.
+Order is created

 The current order status shall be DRAFT.